expected results and outcomes

-CitizenHeritage comprises various types of activities, in a workflow which will understand, experiment with, and assess participatory approaches and methodologies to enable Citizen Science and crowdsourcing unlock the educational and research potential specifically in Cultural Heritage practice and learning.
+CitizenHeritage comprises various types of activities, in a workflow which aimed to understand, experiment with, and assess participatory approaches and methodologies to enable Citizen Science and crowdsourcing unlock the educational and research potential specifically in Cultural Heritage practice and learning.

 The communication of CitizenHeritage project is curated by Photoconsortium Association.

-In detail, the project will produce the following results:
+In detail, the project produced the following results:

 - review of practices of Higher Education engagement in citizen enhanced open science in the area of cultural heritage